Shriinivas/blenderbezierutils/README.md

 After installation, a new 'Bezier Utilities' tab is displayed in object mode on 'Active Tool and Workspace settings' tab on the properties panel.

 # Limitations
-Exercise caution when using this add-on in production as it's in alpha stage You may report bug as a comment on the youtube video or on the issues page here
+Exercise caution when using this add-on in production as it's in alpha stage<br>
+You may report bug as a comment on the youtube video or on the issues page here